Agents (llms.txt)

 )}

-{showLoading && indicator === 'progress' && (
+{showLoading && indicator === "progress" && <Progress value={value} className="w-full" />}

-{!(showLoading && indicator !== 'none') && (
+{!(showLoading && indicator !== "none") && (

 <span className="opacity-60">{isLoading ?
-'Working…' : 'Idle'}</span>
+"Working…" : "Idle"}</span>

 )}